aguo795-ime/making-journal/journal-pages/week-03.md

 ### Relation to Practitioner Examples

 This experiment relates to the practitioner examples discussed in class because it transforms live data into a more experiential form.
 Rather than displaying weather as text alone, I translated it into a visual and emotional system.
 This connects to the idea that live data can become material for expression, not just information.
 Similar to how practitioners use motion, installation, or systems to reveal changing conditions, my project uses a character-based interface to communicate environmental change in a more playful and accessible way.
+This comparison helped me understand how live data visualisation can operate as an experiential interface rather than a purely descriptive display.

 ### What I Would Develop Further